bopbi/kontribute/README.md

 get the jar and the settings.yaml from the release modify the settings.yml to include the information below:
 - token
-- user to check
+- users list to check
-- repo to check
+- repos list to check
-- sprint list
+- sprint date range list

 note:
 please use java 11 or higher